Spinor Representation of the Hamiltonian Constraint in 3D LQG with a Non-zero Cosmological Constant: Classical phase space and constraints

 On the other hand, flatness constraints generate (deformed) translations \cite{Bonzom:2014wva}.
 The \emph{physical phase space} is then obtained via the symplectic quotient of the kinematical phase space by the flatness constraints, $\cP_{\phys}=\cP_{\kin}//\AN(2)^F$ with $F$ the number of the faces in $\Gamma$.

 In the $\Lambda\to 0$ limit, one recovers the Poincar\'e phase space structure of first-order 3D gravity.
 In particular, the flatness constraints generate an $\R^3$ action, \ie translations.
 Geometrically, those translations simply move the vertices of the triangulation (dual to the faces of $\Gamma$) around (three directions for the three components of the constraints).
 The flatness constraints also enforce the dihedral angles to be functions of the angles within triangles as in flat, Euclidean geometry (recall that dihedral angles measure the extrinsic curvature at the discrete level) \cite{Bonzom:2011hm}.
-This geometric picture arises when the constraints are written projected in the basis determined by the fluxes themselves.
-It is also possible to describe them in a spinor basis \cite{Bonzom:2011nv}.
+This geometric picture arises when the constraints are written on the basis determined by the fluxes themselves.
+It is also possible to describe them on a spinor basis \cite{Bonzom:2011nv}, which is what we will focus on in this paper.